GauravJ3/Competitive-Programming-Data-Structures-And-Algorithms/README.md

 # How to Contribute
 Feel free to add / optimize any solution i've provided, for that please fork the repo, make a copy of that into your local machine, create a new branch for yourself and open up a pull request for the same:)
+Clone it to your local system

+Make a new branch

+Make your changes

+Push it back to your repo

+Click the Compare & pull request button

+Click Create pull request to open a new pull request

 # Language in which solution is coded
 1.)
 Java (initially)